AmitBerger/domain_extractor/README.md

 - Some valid domains may not resolve to IP addresses (e.g., newly registered domains)
 - DNS resolution may be affected by network conditions and DNS server configuration
 - Very large files may require significant processing time
+- VirusTotal Integration: Maliciousness checks require a valid API key without it, domains are still extracted but not flagged
+- Performance Impact: Querying VirusTotal for each domain adds network latency and may slow down processing on large lists

 ## 📊 Performance